dave4420/findmypast-take-home-test/README.md

 # What I would do if I had more time

+ *  work out why outputing the table is so slow;  UTF-8 encoding?
+    I/O inefficiency?
+Just the sheer amount of text?
+Something else?
  *  assuming we need a faster implementation:
      *  benchmark Atkins against Eratosthenes; maybe Eratosthenes is faster
      *  maybe implement another couple of prime generation algorithms,